 Radiofrequency ablation treatment, or RFA, is a safe, proven medical procedure that not only treats the symptoms of varicose veins, but also treats the underlying condition that causes them.
 This is accomplished by the specialist inserting a small catheter into the diseased vein through a small incision under ultrasound guidance.
 Consistent and uniform heat is delivered to contract collagen in the vein walls, causing them to collapse and close.
 After the vein is closed, blood is diverted to healthy veins, which improves circulation This outpatient procedure time is usually less than an hour and does not require hospital stay.

-Benefits of Minimally Invasive Treatment for Varicose Veins in Legs
+Benefits of Minimally Invasive Treatment for Varicose Veins

 Minimally invasive, outpatient varicose vein treatment can quickly improve your quality of life by alleviating painful symptoms, along with improving the appearance of visible veins.
 It can also reduce your risk of developing several serious health conditions.